Solar vs. Wind Energy

 Solar power continues to grow at an astonishing rate, and reports from last year show that the United States installed more solar power than any other type of electricity in 2018.
-Furthermore, while total wind capacity only grew 11.8 percent between 2017 and 2018, total solar energy capacity more than doubled that number by posting an impressive 27.9 percent growth rate.
+Furthermore, while total wind capacity only grew 11.8 percent between 2017 and 2018, total solar energy capacity more than doubled by posting an impressive 27.9 percent growth rate.

 Solar vs. Wind: Which is the Better Alternative?

 The answer to this question will largely depend on your particular budget, the climate and region you live in, and your goals for renewable energy generation.
 The wind only blows steadily in certain areas.
-Especially in urban and suburban areas, to get the most energy from a wind turbine, you would ideally need to locate the wind turbines in areas where wind is more constant, generally in higher elevations.
+Especially in urban and suburban areas, to get the most energy from a wind turbine, you would ideally need to locate the wind turbines in areas where the wind is more constant, generally in higher elevations.
 The sun, however, shines almost everywhere.
 For homeowners whose roof is not correctly oriented towards the south or who have problems with excessive shading, participating in a Community Solar project is a better option for accessing renewable solar energy.

 Both wind and solar offer certain advantages in some contexts, but also face challenges.
-If you live in area where the wind blows regularly, investing in a wind turbine might be the best option.
+If you live in an area where the wind blows regularly, investing in a wind turbine might be the best option.
 Solar power, on the hand, is available anywhere, from Antarctica to northern Canada and is most likely the most economically friendly option for renewable energy generation on a small scale.

-Today, it is also possible to find hybrid solar panel and wind turbines.
+Today, it is also possible to find hybrid solar panels and wind turbines.
 These systems allow homeowners and communities to enjoy the relatively constant source of energy from the sun during daylight hours and also continue to produce energy in the nighttime when winds are present.

-Both solar and wind energies are fundamental to help move our society towards an autonomous, carbon neutral and non-polluting energy grid.
+Both solar and wind energies are fundamental to helping move our society towards an autonomous, carbon neutral and non-polluting energy grid.
 In some countries such as Norway where constant coastal winds are present, government and private industry investment in massive offshore wind farms might make economic sense.
 In almost every region, however, there are areas where solar energy can be harnessed for the local grid.
-Community Solar programs are usually the most cost effective option and the most efficient way to produce a renewable, carbon emissions-free source of energy.
+Community Solar programs are usually the most cost-effective option and the most efficient way to produce a renewable, carbon emissions-free source of energy.